wx-ecology/BaBA/README.md

 The 6 kinds of behaviors that BaBA classifies is: bounce, trace, back-n-forth, average movement, quick cross, trapped.
 See illustration:
 ![BaBA catogory classes](BaBA_Catogories.png)

+To install the latest development version of BaBA, in an R session, type:
+*devtools::install_github("wx-ecology/BaBA”)*

 ## BaBA Workflow
 ![BaBA workflow](Flowchart.png)